Skip to main content

 To become an accountant, you will likely need a bachelor's degree in accounting or a similar field, and some companies prefer candidates with a master's degree.

-In addition, if you are in a position in which you will need to file reports with the Securities and Exchange Commission, you will be required to be a Certified Public Accountant (CPA).
-CPAs are licensed by their state accounting board, have completed 150 hours of college coursework and pass an exam, according to the U.S. Bureau of Labor Statistics (BLS).
+In addition, if you are in a position in which you will need to file reports with the Securities and Exchange Commission (SEC), you will be required to be a Certified Public Accountant (CPA).
+CPAs are licensed by your state accounting board.

 How Do You Become a Certified Forensic Accountant?